Versatile photonic frequency synthetic dimensions using a single Mach-Zehnder-interferometer-assisted device on thin-film lithium niobate

 In this work, we design and fabricate a Mach-Zehnder-interferometer (MZI)-assisted double-resonator device on TFLN, and then realize the sufficient regulation of coupling strength and range in synthetic dimensions.
-By tuning the bias voltage applied on the MZI \cite{dai2024}, we are able to arbitrarily tune the coupling strength between two modulated resonators and explore every model mentioned above with this single device.
-More importantly, by modulating the MZI rather than resonators with RF signals, we further extend the adjacent coupling to cross coupling and long-range coupling, without introducing auxiliary resonators \cite{yuan2018,lin2018}.
-This enable us to simulate more complex modle like Creutz ladder.
-We show the experimental observation of band structures of tight-binding lattices, the Hall ladder and the Creutz ladder, as well as topological features including gauge potential and Aharonov-Bohm cage.
+By tuning the bias voltage applied on the MZI \cite{dai2024}, we are able to arbitrarily tune the same-frequency coupling strength between two resonators.
+More importantly, by modulating the MZI rather than resonators with RF signals, we further extend the adjacent coupling to cross coupling and long-range coupling, without introducing auxiliary resonators \cite{YuanPRB,lin2018}.
+This enable us to simulate more complex models like the Creutz ladder.
+We show the experimental observation of band structures of tight-binding lattices, the Hall ladder and the Creutz ladder, equipped with gauge potentials.
+Moreover, we also directly observe topological features including the Aharonov-Bohm cage effect which was first carried out by Vidal \textit{et al} \cite{Vidal1998,Vidal2000,Vidal2001,Benoit2002}.
 While maintaining a similar scale and fabrication difficulty to using fixed beam splitters as couplers, our configuration significantly increases the versatility of devices for realizing frequency synthetic dimensions and broadens the scope of models that can be simulated.